-Hospitals currently assign staff or hire nonmedical personnel to visually monitor patients at risk for falls, wandering, pulling out tubes, or other forms of self-injury.
-This white paper explains how healthcare facilities can take advantage of the Cisco® Virtual Patient Observation solution to significantly lower staff costs without compromising patient safety:
+Hospitals currently assign staff or hire nonmedical personnel to visually observe patients at risk for falls, wandering, pulling out tubes, or other forms of self-injury.
+This white paper explains how healthcare facilities can take advantage of the Cisco® Virtual Patient Observation solution to lower staff costs without compromising patient safety:

 • Instead of sitting in or just outside the patient's room, trained staff work in an operations center, monitoring high-definition video from one or more patients.